Chris Berman: Career (1977–present)

 Berman was a season ticket holder for the Hartford Whalers and was a strong supporter of the team's staying in Connecticut.
 He occasionally makes reference to the team, sometimes even by humming the team's theme song, "Brass Bonanza".
 Berman has also become a strong backer of the Buffalo Bills in recent years.
 In an interview with Buffalo Bills reporter and play-by-play voice John Murphy on July 26, 2012, Berman acknowledged that you could call him a "Bills Booster".
 This sentiment is also echoed in Berman's on-air phrase, "No one circles the wagons like the Buffalo Bills!"
 In addition, he has been involved with several events relating to the Bills, such as team founder Ralph Wilson's induction into the Pro Football Hall of Fame, and Bruce Smith's Bills Hall of Fame induction in September 2016.
 Berman signed a new contract in January 2017 for a reduced schedule, but remains at ESPN.

 On October 29, 2018, Berman served as the on-field emcee for Thurman Thomas's number retirement ceremony.
 In May 2019, Berman called a three-game series for the Boston Red Sox Radio Network alongside longtime Red Sox broadcaster Joe Castiglione.

 In 2019, Berman and Tom Jackson re-united for a revival of NFL Primetime, streamed exclusively on ESPN+.
 In addition, they have also hosted the "fastest three minutes" segments on the Monday Night Football halftime show.
 Berman continues to present this segment solo as of the 2025 season.

 Berman signed a multiyear contract with ESPN in May 2021 to continue to host NFL PrimeTime.
 In the ESPN contract announcement, Berman said "ESPN has been almost two-thirds of my life.
 I'm honored that what I do still works."
 He signed a new contract in May 2025 that runs through 2029, the network's 50th anniversary.

+In 2026, Berman spoke positively about Bill Rasmussen after his death at the age of 93 from Parkinson's Disease.
+He said, "Bill was our George Washington and good friend" in an interview.
+Rasmussen helped establish the Entertainment and Sports Programming Network in 1979.
+The channel was renamed ESPN in 1984.